abiyug/abiyug.github.io/aboutme.md

 <span class="fa fa-graduation-cap about-icon"></span>
 <strong> Education:</strong>
   <ul style="list-style-type:disc">
-   <li> I have a Bachelor of Science in Electrical Engineering.</li>
+   <li> Bachelor of Science in Electrical Engineering.</li>
-   <li>Completed 9 of the 10 Data Science specialization certificate course from <i>John Hopkins University</i> on <a href="https://www.coursera.org/specializations/jhu-data-science" target="_blank">Coursera</a>(2015).
-The courses include from getting/cleaning data to analyzing and developing consumable web app.
-Here is the full list of classes and description.</li>
+   <li>I have Completed 9 of the 10 Data Science specialization certificate course from <i>John Hopkins University</i> on <a href="https://www.coursera.org/specializations/jhu-data-science" target="_blank">Coursera</a>(2015).
+The courses include from getting/cleaning data to analyzing and developing consumable web applications.</li>
-    <li>I was also one of the first bunch of Cisco certified Internetwork Experts attained in 1999.</li>
+    <li>I was also one of the first few  Cisco certified Internetwork Experts.
+Attained in 1999.</li>
  </ul>
 </p>

 <p class="about-text">
 <span class="fa fa-futbol-o about-icon"></span>
 <strong>Hobbies:</strong>
-  Like taking mostly nature pictures - maybe one day I can buy professional grade camera.
-I enjoy golf, running cross country and am retried soccer player.
-I played for my high school and college with a scholarship.
+I am a retried soccer player that had palyed for my high school and college varsity teams.
+I enjoy taking nature pictures, a round of golfand and running cross country.
 </p>

 <p class="about-text">